A note on where these numbers come from.

 There are two costs the simple math leaves out:

-2. Reputation drag.A frustrated caller who couldn't get through is more likely to leave a 1-star review (“tried to order, no one answered”) and less likely to recommend you.
-We don't put a dollar figure on this — but every owner we've talked to has felt it.
+2. Reputation drag.A caller who couldn't get through is a plausible source of a “tried to order, no one answered” review, and is not recommending you to anyone.
+We don't put a dollar figure on it, and we'd be suspicious of anyone who did.

 What to do about it.